Open or Closed? What makes the Piano sound better? Does it really make a difference?

 What Do You Cover a Piano with?

-Covering a piano is not as necessary as it might seem.
+Cover a piano with thick velvet.
+You can also use other fabrics such as Pleuche.
+However, covering a piano is not as necessary as it might seem.
 But if you live in a dusty place covering your piano might be a good idea.
 Covering the piano with a velvet cover might be a good idea.

-That’s all you need to know about, piano lid open or closed.
+That’s all you need to know about, the piano lid open or closed.
 Both of the cases depend mostly on personal preferences.

 Keeping the piano lid closed or open can cause a difference in the sound it produces.